syphonetic/Powershell-LogExtractor/README.md

 # Powershell-LogExtractor

-This script mainly helps to automate the action of extracting all windows event and registry logs in a network from the Domain Controller.
+This script mainly helps to automate the action of extracting all windows event and registry logs from a local system or a network from the Domain Controller.

+How to run: .\log-extracvtor.ps1 [-AD]
+  Running with the param -AD means you are running the script on a domain controller or active directory.

 When executing the script:
   1. Make sure you're executing it on administrator mode.